: : frequently asked questions : :

 We encourage you to bring your own mat if you have one, however we do have a small number of community mats and plenty of towels available to use at the studio at no charge.
 We also have new mats available for purchase.

 NEW TO YOGA

 WHAT TO WEAR

-Wear comfortable clothing that you can move in and sweat in: leggings, lightweight loose pants, shorts, t-shirts, tank tops, lightweight loose long sleeve tops.
+Wear comfortable clothing that you can move and sweat in: leggings, lightweight loose pants, shorts, t-shirts, tank tops, lightweight long sleeve tops.
 For most classes, there is no need to wear socks as you will have a hard time gripping the mat with your feet.
-For Restorative classes where you are holding supported poses for long periods of time, wearing clothing that is comfortable like you would wear for a cozy nap, including socks is recommended.
+For Restorative classes where you are holding supported poses for longer periods of time, wearing clothing that is comfortable like you would wear for a cozy nap, including socks, is recommended.

 At Gaia Yoga, all of our classes are considered All Levels and instructors always ensure to cue and offer modifications and progressions for beginner students.
 That being said, often times beginner students are most comfortable starting in our Gentle Flow classes in order to start learning the poses.
 If you are already an active and relatively mobile individual, you may find the Hatha and Vinyasa classes easy to jump into as well.
 Please feel free to give us a call to talk about your specific needs!